Badger Protection Legislation

 - Cause a dog to enter a badger sett.

-But there are exceptions; licenses to undertake some actions can be issued if it is justified, for example where a badger sett is found on a proposed site for a road or housing development.
+However, there are exceptions and licenses can be issued to undertake some actions, if it is justified. e.g. where a badger sett is found on a proposed site for a road or housing development.

 Badger surveys initially involve the identification of:

 - Feeding signs (snuffle holes)

 The use of badger setts can be surveyed using several methods including use of more traditional methods of stand (paw prints) to the use of remote recording devices.
 The Ecology Partnership has experienced badger surveyors that have worked on numerous projects.

 For more information on suitable times for badger survey visit our Survey Calendar.